abhi17bgp/Plan-with-Love-App/README.md

 ## Project Description

-Plan With Love is a beautiful and user-friendly **React** application designed to help users organize and plan special events or moments with their loved ones.
-The app allows adding, editing, and deleting personalized plans with smooth navigation powered by React Router.

-Data is stored locally in the browser (using `localStorage`), enabling persistence without the need for backend services or user authentication.
+Plan With Love is a simple **React** application created for learning purposes.
+It provides a clean and minimal UI to display plans stored locally in the browser.
+Users can delete plans and refresh the list.
+The app focuses on practicing React fundamentals such as component structure, state management, localStorage handling, and basic UI updates without any backend or complex features.

 ---

 ## ✨ Features

-- 💌 Add, edit, and delete personalized plans/events
-- 🔄 Smooth navigation with React Router for different views (Home, Add Plan, Edit Plan)
-- 🗂️ Uses browser `localStorage` for saving and loading plans persistently
+- 🗂️ View plans stored locally in the browser
+- ❌ Delete plans to remove unwanted entries
+- 🔄 Refresh the list to see the latest stored plans
-- 🎨 Clean and modern UI styled using CSS Modules
+- 🎨 Clean and minimal UI styled using CSS Modules
-- 📱 Responsive design suitable for all screen sizes
+- 📱 Responsive design for all screen sizes
-- 🎨 Uses React Icons for intuitive button and UI icons
+- 🎨 Uses React Icons for simple and intuitive icons

 ---